 Please click on each section to expand further:

-- Mexico’s transfer pricing (TP) legislation is stated in the Income Tax Law (ITL), Article 76 Sections IX, X, XII, Article 76-A, Article 179, and Article 180 and is based on the arm’s length, ie it follows the OECD Guidelines.
+- Mexico’s transfer pricing (TP) legislation is stated in the Income Tax Law (ITL), Article 76 Sections IX, X, XII, Article 76-A, Article 179 and Article 180 and is based on the arm’s length principle, i.e., it follows the OECD Guidelines.

-- The filing of TP Tax Returns before the Tax Administration Service (SAT – Servicio de Administración Tributaria in Spanish) is mandatory for companies with foreign intercompany transactions.
-For domestic transactions, it depends on whether the taxpayer chooses or is obliged to other tax obligations in which a TP section is included.
+- The filing of TP Tax Returns before the Tax Administration Service (SAT – Servicio de Administración Tributaria in Spanish) is mandatory for companies with intercompany transactions.
 If SAT requests transfer pricing documentation, the taxpayer will normally have a deadline of 10 business days to respond.

 - Considering that the TPG establish that the order of application of the methods includes first the traditional methods (CUPM, RPM and CPM) and then the transactional methods (PSM and TOPMM), in Mexico this is the hierarchy of methods: (i) CUPM, (ii) RPM and CPM and (iii) PSM, RPSM and TOPMM.